syamilmj/aqua-page-builder/README.md

 ### Overview

-Aqua Page Builder is a WordPress plugin that blah blah
+Aqua Page Builder is a powerful WordPress plugin that allows you to create an unlimited number of template variations for use in your WordPress themes.
+It follows the same user interface used by the Menus & Widgets admin pages - making you feel right at home with the UI.

+Similar to the Widgets &amps Menus, Aqua Page Builder features the drag and drop interaction to build its templates.

 ### User Guide